 The European version of Platinum removed the slot machines because PEGI has gotten harsher on gambling references.
-Moral Guardians elsewhere complained too, and in HeartGold and SoulSilver, the slot machines have been removed outside of Japan (even in North America, which did have slot machines in Platinum) and every game (including remakes) released afterward lacks them even in Japan (this is lampshaded in Omega Ruby and Alpha Sapphire).
+Moral Guardians elsewhere complained too, and in HeartGold and SoulSilver, the slot machines were replaced outside of Japan (even in North America, which did have slot machines in Platinum).
+Every game (including remakes) released afterwards lacks them entirely, even in Japan (this is lampshaded in Omega Ruby and Alpha Sapphire).
 When Pokémon Red and Blue were rereleased on the 3DS Virtual Console with slot machines intact, the game's PEGI rating went from 3 to 12.
 The same happened with the Gen II games.

 The Pokémon games also give a meta example: The idea of splitting the content between two games and requiring players to trade for version-exclusive content is often viewed very differently by different audiences.
 The Japanese players see it as a Socialization Bonus.
 A lot of Western players see it as a money-grab that forces them to buy the same game twice for 100% completion.